 Alaska has no state income tax.
-Things like Social Security retirement benefits and pension payments are not taxed at all by the state.
+The state also doesn’t tax Social Security retirement benefits or pension payments.
 Additionally, there is no state sales tax in Alaska and no estate or inheritance tax.

 This calculator reflects the changes under the 2018 Trump Tax Plan.